Belfast for Families

 Italian cuisine using the best of local seasonal produce.
 From cicchetti (a Venetian-style tapas) to lavish dinners with all the trimmings.
 Contemporary décor with warm, moody lighting!
 Located on Saint Anne’s Square.

-1. Something for Children
+Something for children

 If little ones are looking for a change of scene, head for Cathedral Gardens Playpark.
 Bringing a splash of colour to Belfast’s Cathedral Quarter, this family-friendly zone features outdoor seating, a picnic area, new lighting, and fun equipment including a giant spinning hamster wheel, outdoor musical instruments, a swinging bridge, and colourful mushrooms on a carpet of rainbow grass!